Achievable logoAchievable logo

 Punitive actions

-The state administrator has the power to exercise punitive actions against registered persons and issuers of registered securities in certain circumstances.
-These punishments are typically related to bad actions, breaking the law, or unethical practices.
-The punishments available to the administrator include:
+The state administrator has the power to take punitive actions against registered persons and issuers of registered securities in certain situations.
+These actions are typically tied to misconduct, legal violations, or unethical behavior.
+The administrator’s available punishments include:

 • Denial of registration applications